AhmedHosniFahmi/Security_notes/CPTS/Password Attacks/Linux/Linux Kerberos.md

 	```
 ---
 # Keytab and ccache files
+## Keytab

+- A **persistent file** that stores **Kerberos principal names and their long-term encryption keys**.
+- Used to authenticate to various remote systems using Kerberos without entering a password.
+- To use a keytab file, we must have read and write (rw) privileges on the file.
+- See [Keytab](https://kb.iu.edu/d/aumh) for more info.

-> Linux domain joined machine needs a ticket.
+> A Linux domain joined machine needs a ticket.
 The ticket is represented as a keytab file located by default at `/etc/krb5.keytab` and can only be read by the root user.
 If we gain access to this ticket, we can impersonate the computer account.

-## Keytab
 #### Finding Keytab Files
 ``` bash
 # Search for it in the system by its name